sfdc-db-gmail/unlocked-packages/faq-unlocked-pkgs.md

 **Second-Generation Packaging (aka Packaging 2 or Salesforce DX Packaging)**

 With Salesforce DX, we are launching Packaging 2 or Second-Generation Packages.
-With Salesforce DX, we want packaging to work as well for customers as they do for partners.
+We want packaging to work as well for customers as they do for partners.

-Unlocked Packages are designed for customers and non-ISV partners (SIs and consultants).
-For most of the use cases, unlocked packages offer a super-set of features compared to unmanaged packages.
+Unlocked Packages are designed primarily to address the packaging needs of customers .Unlocked packages offer a super-set of features compared to unmanaged packages.

 Managed Second-generation packages (Managed 2GPs) are geared towards ISVs who want to develop and list apps on AppExchange.
-While Managed 2GPs are beta, there are certain key parity features (Push Upgrades, LMA, ability to list on AppExchange, patch versions, etc.) that are missing in them.
+With Managed 2GPs being beta, there are certain key parity features (Push Upgrades, LMA, ability to list on AppExchange, patch versions, etc.) that are missing in them.
 So, if you are a Salesforce Partner, your best bet is to continue with First-Generation Managed Packages until we build those feature parity items in managed 2GPs.

 ([Back to the Table of Contents](#toc))